 - By otherwise falsifying or forging the test results.

 Note that a biological father is not the only person who may be prosecuted for paternity fraud . . . a man who knowingly takes the test in his place is equally liable.
 And anyone else who helps someone commit paternity fraud or who doctors the testing equipment or results faces criminal prosecution as well.

 Paternity fraud remains a growing problem in the U.S. resulting in non-biological fathers being wrongly ordered to pay child support or in children being deprived of any child support at all.
 Organizations like PaternityFraud.com help to educate the public on resources for families affected by paternity fraud.

 How to defend against an allegation of the Las Vegas offense of paternity fraud depends on the circumstances and parties involved.
 But a common strategy is to argue that the evidence-or lack thereof-shows that your conduct was not willful.
 As long as the D.A. cannot prove beyond a reasonable doubt that you knowingly committed paternity fraud, then the charge should be dropped.

 A violation of Las Vegas paternity fraud law is a gross misdemeanor in Nevada.
-The sentence for a gross misdemeanor in Nevada will include:
+The sentence for a gross misdemeanor will include:

 - up to 364 days in jail, and/or